 Everyone with a body has a body image.

-Body image fluctuates, based on lots of things.
-Factors like mood, hormones, age, health, cultural and family messages, media ideals, and personality traits such as perfectionism affect a person’s relationship with her body.
+Body image fluctuates, based on many things.
+Factors like mood, hormones, age, health, cultural and family messages, media ideals, and personality traits such as perfectionism all affect a person’s relationship with her body.

-Historical roots are an important part of body image.
-Both in terms of your own personal family tree and systemically (sexism, classism, racism, and other ism’s).
+Historical roots are an important part of body image, both familially and systemically (sexism, classism, racism, and other ism’s).

-There is only one place you’ll live your entire life, and that is in your body.
+There is only one place — your body — you’ll live your entire life.
 So finding peace within the body you inhabit is important.

-How you feel and think about your body is something to care about.
+How you feel and think about your body is something to actually care about.

 If you have a positive body image, you’re more likely to have physical and psychological well-being.
 You’re also more likely to have interests, purpose, and meaning in your life.

 In contrast, negative body image is associated with depression, social anxiety, and self-consciousness, as well as eating disorders…and not so much fulfillment.